Jake O'Donnell: MLB career

-As an umpire, O'Donnell's first game in the American League (AL) was September 17, 1968, between the Washington Senators and Cleveland Indians.
-O'Donnell was called up late in the 1968 season, along with former major league player and NBA referee Bill Kunkel, after two AL umpires, Al Salerno and Bill Valentine, were fired by league president Joe Cronin for attempting to organize a union among Junior Circuit umpires.
-At the time, O'Donnell was the youngest umpire in AL history, and was the only major league official working in two American sports.
-He umpired 9 AL games in 1968.
+The American League (AL) purchased O'Donnell's contact in 1966, and he was first called up as an MLB umpire in late 1968; umpiring nine games that season.
+O'Donnell was called up along with former major league player and NBA referee Bill Kunkel, after two AL umpires, Al Salerno and Bill Valentine, were fired by league president Joe Cronin for attempting to organize a union among Junior Circuit umpires.
+At the time, O'Donnell was the youngest umpire in AL history; and was the only major league official working in two major American sports leagues.
+Kunkel had been an NBA referee during the 1967–68 season; but jumped to the American Basketball Association for the 1968–69 season.
+O'Donnell still was the only person officiating in two major American sports leagues in 1971.

+O'Donnell's first game as an AL umpire was on September 17, 1968, between the Washington Senators and Cleveland Indians.
 O'Donnell was the home plate umpire for Mickey Mantle's final game when the New York Yankees played the Boston Red Sox at Fenway Park on September 28, 1968.

-During his short career in the majors, principally 1969-71, he worked 489 regular season games, the 1971 American League Championship Series between the Baltimore Orioles and the Oakland Athletics, and as the second-base umpire in the 1971 All-Star Game at Tiger Stadium.
+During his short career in the majors, principally 1969 to 1971, O'Donnell worked 489 regular season games, the 1971 American League Championship Series between the Baltimore Orioles and the Oakland Athletics, and as the second-base umpire in the 1971 All-Star Game at Tiger Stadium.
+He is the only person to officiate All-Star games in both Major League Baseball and the NBA.
 This game was most notable for Reggie Jackson's home run which hit off the right-center field rooftop transformer.
-He was also the third-base umpire for Jim Palmer's no-hitter on August 13, 1969.
-O'Donnell resigned from the AL after the 1971 season to concentrate on his burgeoning basketball officiating career.
+O'Donnell was also the third-base umpire for Jim Palmer's no-hitter on August 13, 1969.